-A combination of a question word and a “to” verb expresses a special meaning and is quite easily found in formal writing
+A question word with a “to” verb expresses a special meaning and is quite easily found in formal writing

 THE POSSIBILITY OF ASKING QUESTIONS WITH A “to” VERB

 As the cartoon above shows, questions can be asked with just a question word and a verb with to.
-This is rather different from the standard question form that most learners of English encounter first, where a question word is followed by an ordinary verb form (often of the “auxiliary” kind), along with its subject.
+This is rather different from the standard question form that most learners of English encounter first, where a question word needs an ordinary verb form (often of the “auxiliary” kind), followed by its subject.
 Even indirect questions can be written with a to verb, in which case they have virtually the same form as their direct equivalent – unlike when to is absent (see 57.
 Indirect Questions in Formal Writing).
 Here is an example:

 (a) Nurses must learn how to avoid infection.